 The good news is that for most people who experience alcoholism shakes, the condition is not life-threatening, as long as they begin treatment immediately.
 However, for individuals who experience alcoholism shakes, it can certainly feel like they aren’t going to make it.
 The sudden loss of coordination and motor function that they are used to is extremely scary.
 Most people can recover fairly quickly, though.

 When the signs of alcoholism are noticed, it is important to take the proper steps toward detox.
 Otherwise, you could end up dealing with some serious health complications.
 When the first sign of dependence or alcoholism shakes, it is crucial to speak with your doctor to find the best plan for getting sober and ending the alcoholism.
 When left alone, brain damage will only get worse without any treatment.
 This means that over time, alcoholism shakes could cause disability, which could impact the individual’s ability to care for themselves.

 Alcohol is a powerful depressant, impacting the central nervous system.
 This means it can significantly slow down the brain’s ability to communicate with the body.
 This lowers measurable brain activity and energy levels.

-Working with professionals increases your chances for success, as they can help you navigate the withdrawal symptoms and set you up with a plan for the future.
+Working with professionals increases your chances for success, as they can help you navigate withdrawal symptoms and set you up with a plan for the future.
 With the help of a medical professional, you are much more likely to stay clean.
-In fact, having the support of a professional detox center will give you the best chance of succeeding at long-term sobriety.
+In addition, having the support of a professional detox center will give you the best chance of succeeding at long-term sobriety.